silkeh/dmp-linux-scripts/README.md

 This is a collections of scripts that make the running of a [DarkMultiPlayer](https://github.com/godarklight/DarkMultiPlayer) server more convenient.

-The scripts include integration with systemd, but can also be run without.
+The scripts include integration with *systemd*, but can also be run without.

-These instructions assume you want to run a server named `career`, installed in `/opt/dmp/career/` as user `jebediah`.
+These instructions assume you want to run a server named *career*, installed in `/opt/dmp/career/` as user *jebediah*.
 The folder and user can be configured in each file separately.

 Installation